British Rail Class 86: Freightliner

 Due to a locomotive shortage in 2002, two further locomotives, nos.
 86426/430, were hired from English Welsh & Scottish, which had just withdrawn its last examples.
 Since the hire contract was long-term, both locomotives were repainted in Freightliner green livery.
 They were used in a common pool with the rest of the fleet.
 By 2004, the need for the extra locomotives was reduced, so both were returned to EWS and subsequently withdrawn.

 Two other locomotives, nos.
 86101/102, formerly used by Virgin Trains, were also briefly hired by Freightliner in 2001/2002.
 Neither of these locomotives were repainted and they both retained obsolete InterCity livery.
 Due to their non-standard nature, both locomotives had been withdrawn by early 2002.

 Following the withdrawal of the Anglia Railways, Virgin Trains and EWS fleets, Freightliner became the last operator of the class.
 In January 2005, it had an operational fleet of twenty-two locomotives, with several more in warm-storage (capable of being returned to traffic).
 In the last few years, however, several locomotives have been withdrawn from service, mainly due to the influx of new Class 66 diesel locomotives; in addition, two locomotives (nos.
 86611/631) were written off following the Norton Bridge rail crash and another three (nos.
 86615/620/621) have been withdrawn following fire damage and subsequently scrapped.
 In addition, Freightliner's Class 90 fleet, which were previously hired to passenger operators Virgin Trains and Anglia Railways, have now all returned to the company, thus reducing the requirement for the Class 86 fleet.
 However, Freightliner retained a core fleet of sixteen locomotives, with two locomotives (nos.
 86622/637) repainted into Freightliner Powerhaul livery.

 By early 2021, the fleet was down to just two locomotives, and these final two were withdrawn from service in March, replaced by ex-Greater Anglia Class 90s.

+In July and August 2023, all 16 Freightliner Class 86/6s were purchased by Express Services, Bulgaria and exported.